chaolongwang/SEEKIN/README.md

 1       2749716 .
 G       T       .       .
 AF=0.3060       AF1     0.3517  0.2488  0.3646  0.2453  0.2430  0.3116  0.3665
   ```

+To avoid out of boundary values, we force allele frequencies to be 0.001 or 0.999 when AF1<0.001 or AF1>0.999, respectively.

 #### 6.2.3.
 Estimate kinship coefficients for heterogeneous samples

 With the estimated individual-specific allele frequencies, `Stdudy.10k.indvAF.vcf.gz`, we can run the kinship module to estimate kinship coefficients using the following command: